ipspace/blog/content/posts/2025/09/android-dhcpv6-prefix-delegation.md

 Here are the arguments from the blog post:

 * In some future release, that **delegated prefix would be shared with wearable devices** or a hypothetical **tablet tethered to an Android phone connected to WiFi**[^MAI].
 Let me point out that you don't need a delegated prefix for that.
 Mobile phones have supported tethering on IPv6 for ages; they simply extended the "outside" /64 prefix to the tethered network.
 There's no need for a different mechanism from WiFi to Bluetooth/USB.
 Also, my Apple Watch connects to WiFi directly (just saying).
 * This **realizes the potential of IPv6... without requiring NAT**.
 Meh.
 Allocating another "outside" IPv6 address with DHCPv6 IA_NA mechanisms gets you to the same goal.
 But even if you were using NAT in the Android device to hide tethered devices behind the same IPv6 address, there would be no need for keepalives because Android would have control over the expiration of the NAT sessions.
-The Android device would have to be active whenever that NAT session is used because it needs to forward packets anyway.
+The Android device must be active whenever that NAT session is used because it needs to forward packets anyway.
 * Because the prefix is assigned by the network, network operators can use existing DHCPv6 logging infrastructure to **track which device is using which prefix**.
 Gee, thanks for the roses, but you don't need IA_PD for that.
 Get off your crusade horse, implement a DHCPv6 client doing IA_NA like any other IPv6 implementation, and stop gaslighting us.

 [^MAI]: Can you, please, try to find an example that isn't so obviously mocking your audience's intelligence?